johnfonner/abaco-cli/README.md

 $ source abaco-completion.sh
 ```

-Pull a new access token using the Agave CLI.
+Pull and cache a valid access token using the Agave CLI.
 ```
 $ auth-tokens-refresh -S
 ```